single-cell-data/mams/specification.md

 | nonartifact | A general term to describe filtering that may occur due other quality control metrics.
 Examples of other artifacts in single cell RNA-seq data include high contamination from ambient material, high mitochondrial percentage, or doublets/multiplets. |
 | clean | An “analysis ready” set of observations that have been filtered for total signal, detection across features, outliers, and any other artifacts deemed to be important to filter against for quality control purposes. |

 **Field:** feature_subset
 **Value:** Character string
-**Description:** Describes the subset of observations that are present in the FOM.
+**Description:** Describes the subset of features that are present in the FOM.
-**Notes and considerations for implementation:**
-subset - Denotes different subsets of features that may be required at different stages of analysis after removing poor quality or not detected features.
-This is a general term to describe a subset of features that is usually based on biological characteristics rather than filtering for quality control purposes.
-Specification considerations: See “subset” in obs_subset.

 **Field:** feature_subset_description
 **Value:** Character string
 **Description:** A brief description of the `feature_subset` field.
-**Notes and considerations for implementation:**

 **Suggested categories for `feature_subset` and `feature_subset_description`:**